dylnb/LambdaCalculator/notes/lambdacalc-notes.md

 Appearance and Convenience
 --------------------------

-* Add switch to exercise files that allows for multiple beta reductions in student view
+* Separate out left and right function application options in student version.
+  This could help handling situations in which multiple composition rules are applicable

+* Make the Latex button a toggle switch

 Polymorphism
 ------------

-* Figure out something to do when multiple compisition rules are applicable.
+* Figure out something to do when multiple composition rules are applicable.
   This probably requires a general change to the way meanings are computed, so that the entire tree isn't pre-computed upon loading an exercise (as it stands, all compositor ambiguity must be resolved before the exercise loads)